Twitter for tech companies: Lesson 5: 10 things you should do on Twitter

 - Complete all sections on the Twitter bio – including a location (a real actual location, not a “global” or a “worldwide” but where your desk is).

 - Add images to your tweets.
-Now that images or media attachments are no longer counted in the 140 characters (effective from 20 Sep 16), there’s every reason to add images.
-They make your tweets stand out in both Twitter feeds and Hootsuite.
+Now that images or media attachments are no longer included in the character number (effective from 20 Sep 16), you should always add images.

 - Ask questions and reply to comments – this helps build your brand and engage with customers and prospects.